 William the Hippo: Celebrating 100 Years at The Met

 In 1917, The Metropolitan Museum of Art acquired a small ancient Egyptian faience hippopotamus.
 Created in a captivating blue, the little hippo quickly won people's hearts.
-He received his now-famous nickname, William, in 1931, and today he is the informal mascot of the Museum, beloved by museum-goers around the world.
+He received his now-famous nickname, William, in 1931.
+Today he is the informal mascot of the Museum, beloved by museum-goers around the world.

-A new display at The Met, Conversation between Two Hippos, celebrates the 100th anniversary of William's arrival at the Museum.
-In the installation William is juxtaposed with a ceramic hippo created about 4,000 years later by the American artist Carl Walters and recently acquired by The American Wing.
-The two hippos will be on view from September 12, 2017, through April 1, 2018, in gallery 107.
+A 2017–18 display at The Met, Conversation between Two Hippos, celebrated the one hundredth anniversary of William's arrival at the Museum.
+In the installation William was juxtaposed with a ceramic hippo created about four thousand years later by the American artist Carl Walters and acquired by the American Wing in 2017.

 Learn the true story in a Now at The Met blog post.